 An annual event, the Oklahoma Challenge Ballroom Dance competition draws dancers from Oklahoma, surrounding states and as far away as Toronto, Ontario.
 Many return every year to compete against dancers who have now become dance friends.

-The competition occurs at the Cox Convention Center in downtown Oklahoma City and we stay at an adjacent hotel.
+The competition occurs at the Cox Convention Center in downtown Oklahoma City.
 Nearby is the Bricktown historic district with trendy restaurants, hotels,clubs, shops and the Chesapeake Arena, home of the Oklahoma City Thunder basketball team.

 Also not far away is the site of the biggest “challenge” the city and our state has ever faced- the 1995 domestic terrorist attack on the Murrah Federal Building.
 On a spring morning in April, a terrorist parked a rental truck on the street in front of the building; the truck contained a 5000 pound bomb made of ammonium nitrate and fuel oil.

 At 9:02 am April 19, 1995 the bomb exploded, destroying one side of the federal building, damaging several adjacent buildings, injuring 680 people and killing 168 people, including 19 children.

 Until September 11, 2001, it was the deadliest terrorist attack on United States soil; it remains the worst domestic terrorist attack.

 On April 19, 2000 ,the Oklahoma City National Memorial was dedicated ; the Museum opened a year later.
 I have visited several times, and always come away having seen and learned something new.
 If you ever travel through Oklahoma, I recommend you put this on your must-see list.
 When you come, here are some of the images you will see and experience.

 In the days ,weeks and months following the attack ,we learned all the details about the bombing- the perpetrators, the victims, the rescuers, the survivors.

 168 Oklahomans lost their lives there that day, including 19 children.